-Computer data logging is the process of recording events in a computer program, usually with a certain scope, in order to provide an audit trail that can be used to understand the activity of the system and to diagnose problems.
+Computer data logging is the process of recording events in a computer program or computer system, usually with a certain scope, in order to provide an audit trail that can be used to understand the activity of the system and to diagnose problems.

 - Stackoverflow.com Wiki

 Serilog is not just another logging framework.
 Writing JSON to a variety of output providers will enable you to get meaningful objects (and not just strings) that can be used to analyse the state of your application in much more detail.

 JSON is the most popular log type used by Loggly customers because it makes it relatively easy for you to benefit from automated parsing and analytics.

 “Your application is broken”, they say.
 You ask what doesn’t work, and they say: “We get an error”.
 Fantastic.
 What sort of error?
 “Well, it’s on a blue screen”.
 Aha…